• Skip to primary navigation

 Step 1: Make the Clove Oil

-The secret to making the ketchup taste like what you're used to (or close to it) is the clove oil.
-And making clove-infused oil is really simple.
-To make clove oil, put a few whole cloves into olive oil (or avocado oil) in a pot on the stove.
+The secret to making your sugar free ketchup taste like what you’re used to (or close to it) is the clove oil and making the clove-infused oil is really simple.
+To make clove oil, put a few whole cloves into the olive oil (or avocado oil) in a pot on the stove.

 Step 2: Add the Tomato Paste and Seasonings

-Next, add the tomato paste, vinegar, water, and seasonings to the oil (make sure you removed the whole cloves first).
-Stir to combine.
+Next, add the tomato paste, vinegar, water, and seasonings to the oil (make sure you remove the whole cloves first) and stir to combine.

-Now you scoop the ketchup into your mason jars.
-It'll make three of this size of jar.
+Now, you scoop the ketchup into your mason jars.
+It’ll make three of this size of mason jar.
 I like to freeze two and keep one in the fridge to use right away.

-You can store this ketchup in the fridge for 2-3 weeks, or freeze it for several months.
+You can store your ketchup in the fridge for 2-3 weeks, or freeze it for several months.

 Sugar Free Ketchup Recipe